Spanish immigration to Hawaii: Immigration during 1907 to 1913

 Despite hopes that the Spanish immigrants who came to Hawaii would stay and continue to work on the sugarcane plantations, most emigrated to the mainland United States, generally California, as soon as they could in search of greater opportunity.
 So much so that the U.S. census for 1930 listed only 1,219 residents (0.3% of the population) of Spanish ancestry still remaining in Hawaii.
 Although the Spanish tended to move on, most of them to the agricultural fields of California, they were quickly supplanted by Spanish-speaking immigrants from the Philippines and Puerto Rico, who by 1930 made up, respectively, 17.1% and 1.8% of the population.
 By comparison, residents of Portuguese ancestry in 1930 made up 7.5% of the population.
 Those Spaniards who left for California did so for a variety of reasons.
 On the Hawaiian plantations the Spaniards were generally unhappy with the treatment they received.
 One San Francisco newspaper reported that the “Spaniards say that they were worked fourteen hours a day on the plantations, and that they were obliged to purchase the necessities of life from the company stores at an exorbitant price.
 Then there was also the issue of the plantation overseers.
 These men, the Field Bosses, were tasked to see that the laborers did the “proper amount of work” even if they had to be “tough.”
 One interviewed Spaniard quit his job as a Field Boss and left Hawaii because he could not stand “mistreating other human beings.”
 In California the Andalucians established communities in the orchard towns and settled down.
 Over the years, the next generation of Hawaiian Spaniards gradually left the orchards and started new occupations in the Santa Clara Valley and other California regions.
 Although the majority of Spanish immigrants found themselves to still be day laborers until at least the 1940’s, when the war industries provided a chance for many families to find more lucrative opportunities.

 Voyages to Hawaii

 Six ships between 1907 and 1913 brought over 9,000 Spanish immigrants from the Spanish mainland to Hawaii.
 Although many of the Portuguese immigrants who preceded them to Hawaii arrived on small wooden sailing ships of less than a thousand gross tonnage capacity, all of the ships involved in the Spanish immigration were large, steel-hulled, passenger steamships.

+Cultural cooperation

+In 1864, Spain was interested in having greater contacts with Hawaii, being able to establish a consul in Honolulu, since at that time Spain still maintained overseas provinces in the Pacific.
+Therefore, it was very beneficial diplomatically to look for historical vestiges that would bring Hawaiian and Spanish culture closer.
+There are twinning agreements between musical and sports associations, especially surfing, shared between the Canary Islands and Hawaii.